Asymptotic Structure of Constrained Exponential Random Graph Models: Introduction

 such that off the curve and at the endpoint, $\ell$ has a unique global maximizer, while on the curve away from the endpoint, $\ell$ has two global maximizers $0 < x_1 < x_2 < 1$.
 The curve $q$ is continuous, decreasing and is called the \emph{phase transition curve}. \end{theorem}

 It was further proved in Aristoff and Zhu \cite{AristoffZhu} that the phase transition curve $q$ is convex, and analytic for $\beta_1 < \beta_1^c$.

 Constrained exponential random graph model has been studied in Aristoff and Zhu \cite{AristoffZhuII} for the edge-star model when the graph is directed.
 They proved that there exists a U-shaped region in the phase plane such that the asymptotic structure is uniform outside of this U-shaped region and is non-uniform otherwise.
+Here, and for the rest of the paper, ``uniform'' (resp. ``non-uniform'') means the optimizing graphon in the variational problem that appears in the formula for the limiting free energy is a constant function (resp. a non-constant function).
 For our purpose, it suffices to quote the following theorem which will be used later in the proof of Proposition \ref{PositiveUniform}.

 \begin{theorem}[Aristoff and Zhu \cite{AristoffZhuII}] Consider the optimization problem

 There is a U-shaped region

 whose closure has lowest point